rishav-bhardwaz/crazylazy/README.md

 Crazy Lazy is a proof-of-concept tool that allows users to input a project idea in plain English and receive a fully functional codebase as output.
 It combines the power of Large Language Models (LLMs), templating systems, and zip export functionality to automate boilerplate creation for full-stack applications.

 ---
+**Currently providing only frontend code soon releasing with backend capabilities**

 ## How It Works